firstname.lastname@example.org Derby Road, Derby DE73 6RU

 Our property surveyors found leaking rainwater goods, damp walls, solid walls and a bowed roof during the Homebuyers Survey of this 1930's Derby terrace house.

 Front view of the property.
 Cavity brick front and rear walls with concrete tile roof.
 PVCu windows with concrete lintels.
 Engineering brick damp proof course.

 The small brick ends indicate that this side wall of the property is of solid construction and likely to be relatively cold compared to the front and rear.

 Asbestos Ceiling Panels above an entry tunnel.
 The abstos is well encapsulated.
 Simple precautions such as wearing a mask will suffice if disturbing it.

 A fracture of this lintel shoud be repaired to stop corrosion of the reinforcing steel which is very destrucitve.

-Poor gutter arrangements may allow spillage.
+Poor gutter arrangements at the property may allow spillage.